 With the Gabriel decision extending the reach of the UTPCPL, the Act provides consumers with significant leverage-excessive leverage, in the view of many business interests-to redress grievances in a wide variety of consumer transactions ranging from goods and services to telemarketing, motor vehicle sales and services, and now real estate.
 Further, with the 1996 amendments potentially gathering all manner of deceptive conduct within the "catchall" definition, there are surprisingly few hard limitations on what is and isn't an unfair trade practice.
 The benefit for plaintiffs, and the risk for business, is that, in an Act providing for remedies as strong as treble damages, the definition of "unfair trade practices" remains to some degree in the eye of the beholder.

-The attorneys at Wolf, Baldwin & Associates, P.C. have been practicing law primarily in Montgomery County, Berks County, and Chester County for a combined total of over fifty years.
+The attorneys at Wolf, Baldwin & Associates, P.C. have been practicing law primarily in Montgomery County, Berks County, and Chester County since 1973.
 Being general practitioners, we have the breadth of knowledge to help you learn and protect your rights in a wide range of civil litigation cases.
 If you need a lawyer for an unfair trade practices claim, you can consult with one of our attorneys.
 Please contact us now to schedule an appointment.
 We look forward to hearing from you.